longsleep/yoga3pro-linux/Yoga 3 Linux HOWTO.md

   - Thermal design is a fail.
 CPU gets hot quickly and thus is slow.
 Too slow.
   - Keyboard layout and feeling is very bad for me.
 I cannot type on this thing.
   - Very bad camera.
   - Intel platform drivers have all kinds of issues.
+See [known issues](https://01.org/linuxgraphics/downloads/2014/2014q4-intel-graphics-stack-release).
+Lets hope it improves with the first 2015 release.
   - No drivers for advances power and battery settings on Linux.
   - Wifi driver is not open source / in standard kernel.
   - Quite large / wide.